-From 1994 until the 1997, Thais who were interested to better understand life in their own country joined these first community based tours.
+From 1994 until 1997, Thais who were interested to better understand life in their own country joined these first community-based tours.
 However, this original domestic market did not grow as expected, due to the economic crises in 1997-1998.

-During this time, middle class Thais no longer had enough disposable income to travel.
-Tour operators for foreign travelers did not yet believe there was demand for such ‘local’ experiences.
-So, our team registered as a tour operator in order to learn ‘on the job’ which markets and channels could help communities to reach guests.
+During this time, middle-class Thais no longer had enough disposable income to travel.
+Tour operators for foreign travellers did not yet believe there was a demand for such ‘local’ experiences.
+So, our team registered as a tour operator to learn ‘on the job’ which markets and channels could help communities to reach guests.